eProsima/Micro-XRCE-DDS-docs/docs/custom_transports.rst

             int timeout,
             eprosima::uxr::TransportRc& transport_rc) -> ssize_t
     {
-        // This function should read data to the custom transport
-        // This function must fill source_endpoint members with data source

-        // Stream-oriented mode:
-        // The function should retrieve up to length Bytes from transport
-        // and write them into buffer in timeout milliseconds.

-        // Packet-oriented mode:
-        // The function should retrieve length Bytes from transport
-        // and write them into buffer in timeout milliseconds.
-        // If less than length Bytes are read transport_rc can be set.

-        // This function returns the number of Bytes read.
+        ...
     }

+This function should read data to the custom transport This function must fill source_endpoint members with data source

+**Stream-oriented mode:**
+The function should retrieve up to :code:`length` Bytes from transport and write them into :code:`buffer` in :code:`timeout` milliseconds.

+**Packet-oriented mode:**
+The function should retrieve :code:`length` Bytes from transport and write them into :code:`buffer` in :code:`timeout` milliseconds.
+If less than :code:`length` Bytes are read transport_rc can be set.

+This function returns the number of Bytes read.